grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/02 Metrics.md

 - _Counters_ sum values.
 - _Gauges_ track the smallest, largest, and latest values.
 - _Rates_ track how frequently a non-zero value occurs.
-- _Trends_  calculate statistics for multiple values (like mean or mode)
+- _Trends_  calculate statistics for multiple values (like mean or mode).

 ## Built-in metrics